-Lake Argyle is one of the largest man made lakes in the southern hemisphere and home to more than 70 islands.
+Lake Argyle is one of the largest man-made lakes in the southern hemisphere and home to more than 70 islands.

-Created by the Ord River Dam, it's classified as an inland sea and at its peak in the green season Lake Argyle holds a staggering 10.7 billion cubic litres of water at full supply level.
+Created by the Ord River Dam, it's classified as an inland sea and at its peak in the green season Lake Argyle holds a staggering 10.7 billion cubic metres of water at full supply level.
 That's more than 18 times the size of Sydney Harbour.

 Lake Argyle is approximately 75km by road from Kununurra, via the Victoria Highway.
 You can take the leisurely and scenic 40-minute drive from Kununurra through the Carr Boyd Ranges to Lake Argyle's shores, or to appreciate its immensity, hop on a scenic flight - you can even go by float plane and land on the lake.
 You can also cruise from Kununurra along the Ord River to Lake Argyle.

 The immense freshwater lake formed by the damning of the mighty Ord River has created an amazing marine environment which now offers a wide range of adventures and activities beginning at the Lake Argyle village.
 A wildlife cruise of the lake's shoreline and islands will give you close encounters with an incredible variety of native fauna, from fresh water crocodiles, fish and wallabies to more than 240 species of birds - almost one third of Australia's total known species.